spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/php-version.md

 - Config deploy files `deploy.**.yml`
 - [Spryker SDK](https://docs.spryker.com/docs/sdk/dev/spryker-sdk.html) PHP versions

-## Example of correct code
+## An example of correct code

-PHP version in deploy files should correspond the PHP version declared in `composer.json` and supported PHP version by [Spryker SDK](https://docs.spryker.com/docs/sdk/dev/spryker-sdk.html).
+The PHP version in your deploy files should correspond to the PHP version declared in `composer.json` and the supported PHP version by [Spryker SDK](https://docs.spryker.com/docs/sdk/dev/spryker-sdk.html).

 `composer.json`: